noslouch/workflow-debug/README.md

 ### Brief guide to repo structure 🗺

+- `.config/` contains linting/formatting configs. **Note:** our eslint config is provided by [`@newscorp-ghfb/eslint-config-wsj`](https://github.com/newscorp-ghfb/eslint-config-wsj)
+- `.github/` contains github action workflows
 - `docs/` contains assets, components, and guides
 - `packages/` contains the source code, storybook data and tests of all components
   - `/packages/:package` Contains groups of components that are logical to separate.
 This can be grouped by brand - like WSJ, Barrons etc or by application.
-For example
+For example:

 ```bash
 .